 I value my rifle like it’s my child and like a parent, I did everything I can to protect it.

-Have a padding of some kind so you won’t damage the finish of your rifle as well as avoid body aches and sores.
+- Have a padding of some kind so you won’t damage the finish of your rifle as well as avoid body aches and sores.

-At least a hundred rounds for ammunition is a great start.
+- At least a hundred rounds for ammunition is a great start.

-Screwdrivers are handy in case you have to adjust your scope.
+- Screwdrivers are handy in case you have to adjust your scope.

-Sandbags or a rifle rest would give you more stability and lesser error.
+- Sandbags or a rifle rest would give you more stability and lesser error.

-A bore sighter can help you go through the sighting process smoother.
+- A bore sighter can help you go through the sighting process smoother.

-Targets, of course.
+- Targets, of course.
 It’s even harder to shoot if you don’t know what you’re aiming at.

-A pair of binoculars.
+- A pair of binoculars.

-Tripod, if you prefer using it on your rifle.
+- Tripod, if you prefer using it on your rifle.

 Bore sighting the rifle to 100 yards:

-Set your targets at 25 and 100 yards/meters at the range.
+- Set your targets at 25 and 100 yards/meters at the range.

-Use any gear you find comfortable to secure and steady the rifle as you sight it.
+- Use any gear you find comfortable to secure and steady the rifle as you sight it.
 Note: Do not rest any part of your rifle on a hard surface.

-For bolt-action rifles: remove the bolt and align the bore with the target by looking down through it.
+- For bolt-action rifles: remove the bolt and align the bore with the target by looking down through it.

-For single-shot rifles: Open the action.
+- For single-shot rifles: Open the action.

-For auto-loader rifles: My apologies that this method of bore sighting isn’t applicable.
+- For auto-loader rifles: My apologies that this method of bore sighting isn’t applicable.

-Adjust your rifle stand to center your view on the 100-yard target.
+- Adjust your rifle stand to center your view on the 100-yard target.
 Look through the breech end to do so.

-Adjust your scope to align the cross-hairs on the same object.
+- Adjust your scope to align the cross-hairs on the same object.
 Do not move the rifle.

 Sighting the rifle to 25 yards:

-After bore sighting, replace the bolt.
+- After bore sighting, replace the bolt.

-Find the highest magnification that would still give you a clear image and set your scope at that.
+- Find the highest magnification that would still give you a clear image and set your scope at that.

-Fire a round at the center of the 25-yard target.
+- Fire a round at the center of the 25-yard target.

-Make sure that the rifle is unloaded before looking at your target.
+- Make sure that the rifle is unloaded before looking at your target.
 You can use the binoculars or a spotting scope for this.
 I use spotting scopes for this since they have a higher magnification, but if your binoculars can cater to this, then there is no need for you to get a spotting scope.

-Adjust according to the shot grouping you made.
+- Adjust according to the shot grouping you made.
 Observe and see what you can do to adjust.
 Example, if you got your bullet to hit the bottom left corner, adjust your scope upwards and then to the right.
 You can also refer to the instructions on sighting provided by your scope’s manufacturer.

-Repeat the process until you get your bullet to hit the center!
+- Repeat the process until you get your bullet to hit the center!
 Practice makes perfect and that’s where everyone gets better.

 Sighting to 100 yards:

-Let your barrel cool down then find a position where you are comfortable and relaxed.
+- Let your barrel cool down then find a position where you are comfortable and relaxed.
 Then, slowly and carefully fire three shots.

-Like what you did previously, check the shot grouping.
+- Like what you did previously, check the shot grouping.
 Adjust the rifle’s sight to get the bullets hit about 3 inches above the center of the target when you aim for the bullseye.
 This lets you have the most effective maximum range.

-Adjusting your scope at only one direction at a time helps you get the best results.
+- Adjusting your scope at only one direction at a time helps you get the best results.

-When you go hunting, the bullets and grain you used when sighting in are the best choice to use.
+- When you go hunting, the bullets and grain you used when sighting in are the best choice to use.
 After all, you have grown accustomed to them when you were practicing.

-Remember that it takes time to sight in a rifle, but the effort to do so is so much worth it!
+- Remember that it takes time to sight in a rifle, but the effort to do so is so much worth it!

-To confirm shot placement, use at least three shot groups.
+- To confirm shot placement, use at least three shot groups.

-Cool off the barrel between calibration shots.
+- Cool off the barrel between calibration shots.

-Get a firearms handling class or hunters’ safety class if you have plans on shooting or hunting around others.
+- Get a firearms handling class or hunters’ safety class if you have plans on shooting or hunting around others.
 It increases your safety as well as the safety of the people around you.

-Don’t rush to shoot.
+- Don’t rush to shoot.
 Follow your scope’s movement along with slow and steady breathing.

 Guns are dangerous if not used right.
 Whether you go hunting or just shooting targets, they are still guns.
-I just wanted to share to you about sighting in a rifle scope, but I am taking this opportunity to give you a few warnings as well:
+I just wanted to share with you about sighting in a rifle scope, but I am taking this opportunity to give you a few warnings as well:

-Make sure of your target and check what might be behind it.
+- Make sure of your target and check what might be behind it.
 This is an easy task, but it is imperative that you ALWAYS do so.

 - Do not (and I mean, do not ever do this!) point your gun at something that isn’t your target.
 You might get tempted to, but please don’t.
 If it isn’t one of your shooting or hunting target, do not get your gun to its direction.

-Only put your finger on the trigger when you are ready to shoot.
+- Only put your finger on the trigger when you are ready to shoot.